Simonexc/MINI_DL_RNN/README.md

 class which inherits interface after `BaseProcessor` (has `__call__` method implemented), doesn't require any parameters (in the future we might need to add some parameters but for now it is not supported) and is located in `src/dataset/feature_processors.py`.

+#### Sweeps
+Sweeps are collections of runs which explore the parameter space.
+We can define the configuration of sweeps in a YAML file located in `src/config/sweeps`.
+Here is more info about [sweeps](https://docs.wandb.ai/guides/sweeps).

+We can create a sweep using `python sweep.py <name of config file>`.
+It will create a sweep in W&B and return its ID.
+We can connect to existing sweep using `python run_agent.py <sweep id>`.